-It is not unusual for breastfeeding mothers who have pain in their nipples or shooting breast pain to be from Candida infecting that area.
-True, there are a host of other causes of breast pain; such as the bacteria streptococcus aureus, and improper feeding technique.
+It is not unusual for breastfeeding mothers who have pain in their nipples, or shooting breast pain, to have Candida infecting that area.
+True, there are a host of other causes of breast pain; such as the bacteria streptococcus aureus, and improper feeding techniques.
 But, a yeast infection of the nipple or areola can also cause pain.
-A study showing a link between Candida and breastfeeding pain was published in the American Journal of Obstetrics and Gynecology [197.4 (2007): 424-e1].
+A study, showing a link between Candida and breastfeeding pain, was published in the American Journal of Obstetrics and Gynecology [197.4 (2007): 424-e1].
 The study used 98 breastfeeding women; 20 of whom were positive for Candida and 78 that were not, serving as controls.
 Cases in the study were allowed to participate if they had shooting breast pain, and did not have a fever (signaling a bacterial problem as yeast will not cause fever).
 The study found that 30% of the women with breast pain were positive for Candida; whereas only 7.7% of the asymptomatic women were positive for yeast.
 Thus, it is possible for breast or nipple yeast infections to cause pain.
 For more information on this topic you can check out: Treating Breastfeeding Thrush.

 Vulvodynia (Vulvar Pain)